Mr-Whiskerss/Mr-Whiskerss/README.md

 * Data hoarding more than should be allowed within a home network.
 (100TB Plus!)
 * Competing in CTFS.
 * Compling pentest notes within my second brain.
+* Creating automation scripts so you can focus on the fun stuff!

 ## 🌐 Socials: